 Erik Haagensen Process Notes

-The pottery is made of stoneware clay that is fired three times.
+The pottery is made of earthenware clay that is fired three times.
 Most pieces are thrown on the wheel though I occasionally do a little handbuilding.